-You were in the hospital because you have pancreatitis, or swelling of the pancreas
+You were in the hospital because you have pancreatitis.
+This is a swelling of the pancreas.

 You may have had blood tests and imaging exams, such as a CT scan or ultrasound.
-You may have been given drugs to help your pain or fight and prevent infections.
-You likely were given fluids through an intravenous (IV) tube in your vein and nutrition through a feeding tube or IV.
+You may have been given medicines to help your pain or fight and prevent infections.
+You may have been given fluids through an intravenous (IV) tube in your vein and nutrition through a feeding tube or IV.
 You may have had a tube inserted through your nose that helped remove the contents of your stomach.

 If your pancreatitis was caused by gallstones or a blocked duct, you may have had surgery.
 Your doctor may also have drained a cyst (collection of fluid) in your pancreas.

 After an episode of pain from pancreatitis, you should start off with drinking only clear liquids, such as soup broth or gelatin.
-Your doctor will ask you to follow this diet until your symptoms get better.
+You will need to follow this diet until your symptoms get better.
 Slowly add other foods back to your diet when you are better.

-Always talk to your doctor before taking any medicines or herbs.
+Always talk to your provider before taking any medicines or herbs.

 If your body can no longer absorb fats that you eat, your doctor may ask you to take extra capsules, called pancreatic enzymes.
 These will help your body absorb fats in your food better.

 If your pancreas has a lot of damage, you may also develop diabetes.
-Your doctor will check for this problem.
+You will be checked for this problem.

 Avoiding alcohol, tobacco, and foods that make your symptoms worse is the first step to controlling pain.